 A private before-hours tour of the Museum of Modern Art

-Four incredible performances, including International piano superstar Lang Lang at Carnegie Hall, Puccini’s emotive and powerful Manon Lescaut at the Metropolitan Opera, the New York City Ballet showcasing classic works of its founding choreographers, and the critically acclaimed play The Minutes on Broadway
+Four incredible performances, including Carnegie Hall, the Metropolitan Opera, the New York City Ballet and a Broadway play

-Fine dining in some of the city’s best restaurants, featuring breakfast at Blue Box Café, in the iconic Fifth Avenue Tiffany’s store, lunch at the Loeb Boathouse in Central Park, afternoon tea at the Russian Tea Rooms and dinner at the Michelin 3-star Le Bernardin
+Fine dining in some of the city’s best restaurants, featuring lunch at the Loeb Boathouse in Central Park, afternoon tea at the Russian Tea Rooms and dinner at the Michelin 3-star Le Bernardin

 Days 4–5: Behind the scenes of American fashion: expert guided tours of the Garment District, Jewish quarter and Lower East Side.
 Performances at the Met Opera.